stackbit-projects/kangyeonleeportfolio-7509c/src/pages/posts/interior-designer.md

 ---
-title: DEA-GU GYEONGBUK ENGLISH VI
+title: DEA-GU GYEONGBUK ENGLISH VILLAGE
 subtitle: >-
   Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.